bolidbe/macqueen/packages/mcqueen-react/README.md

 ## Usage

-McQueenIcons exports each component as ES6 modules:
+McQueenReact exports each component as ES6 modules:

 ```js
 import { Title, Button } from '@bolid/mcqueen-react';